 Pay yourself first budgeting

 Using this method you prioritize savings overspending.
 You cut down unnecessary expenses and find ways to save money on them.
 After that what is left is used in covering your necessary expenses.

 This budgeting method is used when your financial condition is worse.
 Like losing a job, cutting down on your salary, or a big financial loss.
-Here you cut down on wants and live on minimum necessities needed to survive.
+Here you cut down on wants and live on the minimum necessities needed to survive.
 Here nothing entertainment, fun, vacations, or dining out.